kimpettersen/angular-node-cv/README.md

     })

-The biggest difference advantage Mocha has is the ability to call a callback whenever you are done.
+The biggest advantage Mocha has is the ability to call a callback whenever you are done.
 This is very benefitial if you are waiting for something to happen.

     describe('a feature', function(){